 - The Dark Knight Rises is DC’s most successful movie: The Dark Knight trilogy is by far DC’s most successful franchise with the combined gross total of the three movies being over 2.4 billion dollars with an additional billion in DVD Blue Ray and digital sales.
 The single most successful DC movie is the third movie in the trilogy, The Dark Knight Rises, which grossed 1.08 billion dollars worldwide.
 The second most successful DC movie is the second in a trilogy which grossed just over a billion dollars worldwide in 2008.

-- Batman was originally created as a blonde: Batman has gone through several changes throughout his history and we are not referring to just Ben Affleck here.
+- Batman was originally created as a blonde: Batman has one through several changes throughout his history and we are not referring to just Ben Affleck here.
 He has always had a dark cape but the original design by Bob Kane had Batman wearing a bright red leotard.
 Probably the most distinctive difference of original and traditional depiction of Batman is the hair colour.
 Kane originally made Batman a blonde but this was changed when another designer named Bill Finger stepped in and completely changed the design, giving us the Batman we are familiar with today.

-- A replica of the Batmobile from A dark Knight sold for one million dollars: JamesEdition is a global online luxury marketplace that offers some truly unique items.
+- A replica of the Batmobile from A dark Knight sold for one million dollars: JamesEdition is a global online luxury market place that offers some truly unique items.
 In 2014 they introduced a one of a kind, a street-legal replica of the Tumbler Batmobile used in The Dark Knight movie.
 It features 44-inch tires with custom rims, 5 driver assistant cameras, and an 8 cylinder engine.
-Well, it looks exactly like the car featured in the film.
+Well, it looks to exactly like the car featured in the film.
 It has been modified to be street legal and of course, all weaponry has been left out of the model.
 The vehicle was sold for 1 million dollars.

-- The town of Batman, Turkey threatened to sue Warner Brothers: The town of Batman was named after the nearby Batman River which historians believed got the name Batman by shortening the name of the nearby mountain called Batiraman.
-In 2008, the mayor of the city Batman announced that it was a planning on suing the Warner Brothers and the director Christopher Nolan, the makers of the Dark Night Batman movie trilogy.
+- The town of Batman, Turkey threatened to sue Warner Brothers: The town of Batman was named after the nearby Batman River which historians believed got the name Batman by shortening the name of a nearby mountain called Batiraman.
+In 2008, the mayor of the city Batman announced that it was planning on suing the Warner Brothers and the director Christopher Nolan, the makers of the Dark Night Batman movie trilogy.
 The mayor said that there is only one Batman in the world and the American producers used the name of our city without informing us.
 However, the comic book hero was created almost 20 years before the city took on the name Batman.
 No lawsuits were ever filed and the threat was largely deemed to be a publicity stunt.

-Do you think DC will be able to compete with Marvel now that Marvel is owned by Disney?
+Do you think DC will be able to compete with Marvel now that marvel is owned by Disney?
 Let us know what you think in the comments.